-Kumpula campus is located on a small hill 26m26 m above sea level.
-On and the area with the surroundings is presented in Fig. 1.
-Southwest from the Kumpula campus area's southwestern side is the Kumpula botanical garden and park area with trees and vegetation.
-In the center of the campus lies the main university buildings in addition to the, Finnish meteorological institute (FMI) with a), few four-story apartment blocks, and a construction site.
-Further north there is a low-density 200 residential area of mainly wooden houses with more park area.
-On the eastern side, there is a road to the city center, Kustaa Vaasan tie.
-Kustaa Vaasan tie, which is used by approximately 38000-42000 vehicles per day with around 10% being heavy vehicles (Helsinki city road statistics, Date accessed: 01/02/2024, 2024).
-Beyond the road lies Toukola residential area with much larger apartment blocks in comparison to the northern side and a small shopping center.
+Kumpula campus is located on a small hill 26 m above sea level and the area with the surroundings is presented in Fig. 1.
+Southwest from the Kumpula campus is the Kumpula botanical garden and park area with trees and vegetation.
+In the center of the campus lies the university buildings, Finnish meteorological institute (FMI), few four-story apartment blocks, and a

+- construction site.
+Further north there is a low-density residential area of mainly wooden houses with more park area.
+On the eastern side, there is a road to the city center, Kustaa Vaasan tie, which is used by approximately 38000-42000 vehicles per day with around 10% being heavy vehicles (Helsinki city road statistics, Date accessed: 01/02/2024, 2024).
+Beyond the road lies Toukola residential area with much larger apartment blocks in comparison to the northern side and a small shopping - 190 center.
 The campus area has a bus line going through it with the bus stops marked as small blue squares in Fig 1.
 Locally, BC is emitted by traffic and wood combustion on the detached housing areas and communal garden.

-During the intercomparisons at the SMEAR III, the reference instrument MAAP was used with a pre-impactor removing particles larger than 1 μ m in diameter from the sample flow.
-The inlet was positioned 40about 7 m height from the ground.
-The small-scale sensors were used withoutall measuring on the same sample line (different with MAAP) that did not have any inlet pre-impactor.
-The inlets wereseparate measurement line was set up through the SMEAR III station wall at a height of 3 m from the ground.
+During the intercomparisons at the SMEAR III, the reference instrument MAAP was used with a pre-impactor removing particles larger than 1 μm in diameter from the sample flow.
+The inlet was positioned about 7 m height from the ground.
+The small-scale sensors were all measuring on the same sample line (different with MAAP) that did not have any inlet pre-impactor.
+The separate measurement line was set up through the SMEAR III station wall at a height of 3 m from the ground.